RecklessSnips/300229429_Wordle/README.md

 # CSI 3140 Lab 1

-## Purpose of the repository
+## Purpose

-This repository is for the task of the CSI 3140 lab1.
+The purpose of this repository is to complete CSI3140 Lab1 part 1 tasks, creating the repository: Yatzy

-## Group member
+## About Yatzy

-My teammate is Ruoyu Liu 300176134
+Is a popular game in Nodric countries.
+Link: https://en.wikipedia.org/wiki/Yatzy